FAQchock full of all kinds of helpful info

 We have had travelers age 6-90 on our Peru tours.
 However, we often encourage families traveling with young children to book private departures so our most common travelers are age 20s-60s.
 We tend to get a wide variety of ages on most of our departures.

 No immunizations are currently required for visiting Peru.
 A yellow fever vaccination is recommended for travelers to the Peruvian Amazon.
-This vaccination, which is valid for 10 years, must be administered at least 10 days before your arrival in Peru.
+This vaccination must be administered at least 10 days before your arrival in Peru.
+WHO has determined that a yellow fever vaccination is valid indefinitely once you have had one shot.
 Travelers must bring along their International Certificate of Vaccination or Prophylaxis (ICVP) as proof of vaccination.
-However, those who are only visiting the highlands do not need this vaccination.
+However, those who are only visiting the Andean Mountains do not need this vaccination.
 Please note that some countries, such as Costa Rica, require a yellow fever vaccination if traveling directly from Peru.
 Please check with the Center for Disease Control for information for your onward travel from Peru.
 Hepatitis A and Typhoid are recommended on most of our Peru excursions.
 Malaria preventatives are also recommended on our Amazon journeys.
 For the most current information, please consult your doctor and/or check out the Center for Disease Control web-site at www.cdc.gov.

 High season is May – September (the busiest months being June to August), which corresponds with the dry season here in Cusco and the summer holidays in North America.
 You will encounter tourists from all over the globe.
 Low season is November through mid-April and the trails (particularly the Inca trail) are less crowded.
 However, be prepared for rain and potential snow/hail.
 Depending on the severity of the weather, some roads may be impassable, train tracks may be damaged, and/or landslides may occur that make your previously booked trip impossible.
 The company is not responsible for inclement weather or other unforeseeable circumstances (strikes, landslides, etc) but we’ll do all we can to arrange another trip.